S1mplector/Simjot/README_BUILD.md

-# Simjournal – One-click Windows build
+# Simjot – One-click Windows build

 ## Prerequisites
 1. **JDK 17** or newer on the machine (`java -version` should print ≥ 17).